amjhost/vuln-labs/README.md

 This repository contains a Docker Compose setup for running multiple intentionally vulnerable web applications.
 These applications are meant for educational and training purposes to help users understand various web security vulnerabilities and their mitigations.

+## Prerequisites
+    You can manually instal these two
+    Docker
+    docker-compose
+                                or
+     cd into vuln-labs and run [sudo ./prerequisites.sh]
 ## Applications Included

 - **bWAPP**: Buggy Web Application